vatine/sressays/knowing-languages.md

 above, that probably would end up in the "might know" category (like, say, APL, or Pascal, neither of which I have used in 20+ years).

-What (programming) languagues do you know?
-What are your decision criteria for the "defintely do not know", "might know", "probably know" categories?
+What (programming) languages do you know?
+What are your decision criteria for the "definitely do not know", "might know", "probably know" categories?